What are Ocean Currents?

 1.3 Kuroshio Current (Black Tide)

 water off the Formosa coast.
 It flows towards the north and meets the Oyashio cold current off the Kuril Islands.
-It is also called as Japan current.
+It is also called Japan current.

 1.4 Oyashio Current (Parental Tide)